-Opinion | Stunning new disclosures blow huge holes in Trump’s potemkin facade
+Opinion | Stunning new disclosures blow huge holes in Trump’s Potemkin facade

 Mr. Cuccinelli stated that Mr. Murphy needed to specifically modify the section on White Supremacy in a manner that made the threat appear less severe, as well as include information on the prominence of violent “left-wing” groups.
 Mr. Murphy declined to make the requested modifications, and informed Mr. Cuccinelli that it would constitute censorship of analysis and the improper administration of an intelligence program.

-That is simply remarkable — both in its downplaying of the right wing extremist threat, and in its hyping of a leftist one.
+That is simply remarkable — both in its downplaying of the right wing extremist threat and in its hyping of a leftist one.

-Now remember that many of Trump’s top national security officials — including attorney general William P. Barr, national security adviser Robert O’Brien and acting Customs and Border Protection chief Mark Morgan — have made public statements hyping the notion of a left wing domestic terror threat.
+Now remember that many of Trump’s top national security officials — including Attorney General William P. Barr, national security adviser Robert C. O’Brien and acting Customs and Border Protection chief Mark Morgan — have made public statements hyping the notion of a left-wing domestic terror threat.

 Wolf, for his part, sent DHS enforcement officers to Portland, Ore., in defiance of local officials, plainly to create the authoritarian TV imagery that Trump felt cheated out of when he didn’t get to send troops into U.S. cities.

-We know Trump thought this imagery would also help his reelection campaign, because it spent $20 million on ads hyping this line in the spring.
-Much of his convention was devoted to manufacturing illusions of an active, far-reaching, and organized leftist domestic extremist threat.
+We know Trump thought this imagery would also help his reelection campaign, because it spent $20 million on ads hyping this line.
+Much of his convention was devoted to manufacturing illusions of an active, far-reaching and organized leftist domestic extremist threat.

 Now we’re learning that intelligence may have been actively perverted to support this narrative in a manner that prompted a whistleblower to repeatedly object — and now to come forward.

 All this comes as Barr is set to release a review of the origins of the Russia investigation that could discredit its findings, facilitating another round of Russian sabotage.
-Meanwhile, Trump’s intelligence officials are no longer providing in-person briefings on that sabotage, limiting members of Congress’ understanding about what Russia is doing and further easing their ability to meddle in our election.
+Meanwhile, Trump’s intelligence officials are no longer providing in-person briefings on that sabotage, limiting members of Congress’s understanding about what Russia is doing and further easing their ability to meddle in our election.

 Democrats will simply have to do more, as strategist Simon Rosenberg has urged, to educate the public about all this manipulation, to lay the groundwork to communicate the reality of what is an ongoing electoral “crime spree” to voters when it goes full throttle in November.